 Closed Memorial Day & the week of July 4th-8th

 First Baptist Academy exists to assist parents by providing an excellent classical education that fosters a Biblical worldview, striving to equip students to impact the world for Christ.

 we believe a classical education depends on a three-part process of training the mind called the trivium.

-A classical education, then, has two important aspects.
-First, it is language-focused.
-Second, it follows a specific three-part pattern: the mind must be first supplied with facts and images, then given the logical tools for organization of facts, and finally equipped to express conclusions.
+A First Baptist Academy classical education, then, follows a specific three-part pattern: the mind must be first supplied with facts and images; then, it must be given the logical tools for organization of facts; finally, it must be equipped to express conclusions.